Beacon Institute for Rivers and Estuaries

 Sustainable Solutions in New York State

-Clarkson, in partnership with SUNY College of Environmental Science and Forestry, is launching New York state’s new Center of Excellence in Healthy Water Solutions.
-This collaboration, focused on addressing complex challenges around aquatic systems and water infrastructures, will allow experts and students to deliver technology innovations and research-based solutions with local partners.
-The Center will work with industry and government to develop early warning systems to monitor, model, predict and avoid threats to water and the natural environment.
-The Center will also develop management best practices and ecosystem designs to improve the resilience of New York state’s water assets.
+Clarkson, in partnership with SUNY College of Environmental Science and Forestry, is leading New York state’s new Center of Excellence in Healthy Water Solutions.
+This collaboration focuses on addressing complex challenges around aquatic systems and water infrastructures, and allows experts and students to deliver technology innovations and research-based solutions with local partners.
+The Center works with industry and government to develop early warning systems to monitor, model, predict and avoid threats to water and the natural environment.
+The Center also develops management best practices and ecosystem designs to improve the resilience of New York state’s water assets.

 Impacting the Hudson Valley

 Clarkson faculty are currently working to remedy environmental challenges that are impacting Hudson Valley communities and ecosystems.
 Such research projects include: